Josh-E-S/pexip-infinity-gcp-terraform/README.md

-🚧 Work in Progress: This project is under active development and only for community use.
-This is not and Official Pexip repo. 🚧
+🚧 Work in Progress 🚧
+This project is under active development and only for community use.
+This is not and official Pexip repo.

 # Pexip Infinity on Google Cloud Platform

-Infrastructure as Code templates for deploying Pexip Infinity video conferencing platform on Google Cloud Platform (GCP).
+Infrastructure as Code template for deploying Pexip Infinity video conferencing platform on Google Cloud Platform (GCP).

 ## Overview

 This repository provides Terraform templates for deploying and managing Pexip Infinity video conferencing infrastructure on GCP.
-The templates are designed to provide a flexible, secure, and maintainable deployment process following GCP best practices.
+The templates are designed to provide a flexible easy-to-use experience for deploying and managing Pexip Infinity on GCP.

 ### Features